 Non-QM has become a new buzzword.
-It seems all the lenders these days are offering a hip new Non-QM product and encouraging brokers to broker non-QM loans.
+It seems all the lenders these days are offering hip new Non-QM loan products and encouraging brokers to broker non-QM loans.
+Borrowers are also being persuaded to take out non-QM loans.
 So, what actually is a non-QM loan?
-A good place to start is in defining QM or Qualifying Mortgage.
+A good place to start is in defining QM or Qualified Mortgage.

-The concept of a Qualifying Mortgage originated as a result of the 2008 financial housing crisis.
+The concept of a Qualified Mortgage originated as a result of the 2008 financial housing crisis and the subprime mortgage crisis.
 Leading up to the financial crisis, there were all kinds of innovative loan products with creative rate structures on the market that ultimately borrowers couldn’t pay back.
 To reign in lenders and ensure that borrowers can afford the loans they are receiving, Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act that put into place the QM rule.
-It is a complicated rule, but ultimately QM lenders must comply with stringent rules to make sure the consumer mortgage borrower can repay their loan.
+It is a complicated rule, but ultimately QM loan originators must comply with stringent rules to make sure the consumer mortgage borrower can repay their loan.

 The Rise of Non-QM

-The technical requirements of QM, however, exclude many creditworthy Americans.
-For instance, what happens when the self-employed contractor with multi-millions doesn’t qualify for a qualifying mortgage because he doesn’t have the documentation needed?
+The technical requirements of a qualified mortgage exclude many creditworthy Americans with a strong ability to repay their loans.
+For instance, what happens when the self-employed contractor with multi-millions doesn’t qualify for a qualified mortgage because he doesn’t have the documentation needed?
 The guy with the ten-million-dollar net worth and perfect credit should be an ideal borrower, right?
 In the last three years, lenders and the capital markets have started to serve these people and fill the gaps.
-Capital markets have gotten increasingly comfortable with non-QM loan products, and lenders have gotten increasingly better at putting reasonable processes into place to determine the borrower’s ability to repay.
+Capital markets have gotten increasingly comfortable with non-QM mortgages, and lenders have gotten increasingly better at putting reasonable processes into place to determine the borrower’s ability to repay.

-A non-QM mortgage is a mortgage that fits outside the rules of a qualifying mortgage.
-This covers many buckets such as jumbo loans, bank statement loans, foreign national loans, and more.
-It can also include investor loans, such as Visio’s Rental360 Loan Program.
+Non-QM mortgage loans, on the other hand, are home loans that fit outside the rules of a qualified mortgage.
+There are also many types of non-QM loans, such as jumbo loans, bank statement loans, foreign national loans, and more.
+It can also include investor loans, such as Visio's Rental360 Loan Program.